hoodunit/hoodunit.github.io/_posts/2014-02-25-clojure-bootstrapping.md

 ### What can we do about this?

 Martin Trojer [discusses this same issue](http://martinsprogrammingblog.blogspot.fi/2012/02/why-is-clojure-so-slow.html) based on Daniel Solano Gómez's [presentation](https://github.com/relevance/clojure-conj/blob/master/2011-slides/daniel-solano-gómez-clojure-and-android.pdf) from Clojure/conj 2011.
-Gómez's presentation presents the problems of Clojure on Android quite clearly.
+Solano's presentation presents the problems of Clojure on Android quite clearly.
 He has also for several years proposed a ["Lean JVM Runtime"](http://dev.clojure.org/display/community/Project+Ideas#ProjectIdeas-LeanJVMRuntime) Google Summer of Code project targetting this problem.
 The ideas presented here are mostly not my own.

 Based on this simple, fairly informal look at Clojure startup time the primary problem is that many classes are loaded that are not used.
 This is probably to support the dynamic capabilities of Clojure, as functions like `eval` cannot know what classes are needed (see e.g. [this post](http://blog.fogus.me/2011/07/29/compiling-clojure-to-javascript-pt-2-why-no-eval/)).